yogsototh/Scratch/multi/blog/Haskell-the-Hard-Way.md

 nullTree = Node 0 nullTree nullTree
 </code>
 </div>
-A complete binary tree were each node is equal to 0.
+A complete binary tree where each node is equal to 0.
 Now I will prove you can manipulate this object using the following function:

 <div class="codehighlight">